-That is, radical political commitments are not radical sociologies-they are, from within a sociological perspective, unremarkable.
-Radical causes are the very stuff of conventional sociology, conducted along conventional lines.
-Even, for example, the argument that some current sociological approaches propagate a 'disablist' view of society that legitimates the treatment of disabled people, whilst simultaneously obscuring their real position within society is but a pale imitation of earlier, similar, Feminist and Marxist arguments.
+"Despite the radical claims that often accompany the development of a 'new body of thought' there is just as often a sociology conducted along conventional lines.
+Even, for example, the argument that some current sociological approaches propagate a 'disablist' view of society that legitimates the treatment of disabled people whilst simultaneously obscuring their real position within society is but a pale imitation of earlier, similar, Feminist and Marxist arguments.
 The application of the idea may be new but the idea itself, and the argument presented, is not.